 Will Korea’s “Crazy Neighbor” Affect Property Values?

-Perhaps the most obvious reason to not invest in Seoul, at least looking at its real estate market from a foreign buyer’s perspective, is the geopolitical risk that comes along with neighboring North Korea.
+Perhaps the most obvious reason to not invest in Seoul property, at least looking at its real estate market from a foreign buyer’s perspective, is the geopolitical risk that comes along with neighboring North Korea.

 We aren’t about doom and gloom here at InvestAsian.
 Indeed, it’s entirely possible that cooler heads will prevail and there won’t be another Korean War anytime this century.
 Or the next.